-The heating airflow is selected by setting switches 5, 6, and 7 on the motor control board located in the blower control panel.
-Refer to Table 2 and select a nominal rise based on the furnace nominal efficiency and input.
+The heating airflow is selected by setting switches 5, 6, and 7, refer to Table 2b and select a nominal rise based on the furnace nominal efficiency and input.
 Follow the table column up to find the switch setting and nominal air-flow.
 Be sure that the selected rise is within the specification of the furnace as shown on the furnace rating label.
-For single stage cooling, follow the high airflow column.